evrencoskun/TableView/README.md

      private List<MyColumnHeaderModel> mColumnHeaderList;
      private List<List<MyCellModel>> mCellList;

- For these lists, Your TableViewAdapter class should be created like this;
+ For these lists, Your custom TableView Adapter should be created like this;

      public class MyTableViewAdapter extends AbstractTableAdapter<MyColumnHeaderModel, MyRowHeaderModel, MyCellModel> {
           ....